cloudflare/cloudflare-docs/products/email-routing/src/content/postmaster.md

 # Postmaster

-This page contains technical information about Email Routing, along with best practices, rules, guidelines, and troubleshooting tools.
+The postmaster page provides technical information about Email Routing to professionals who administer email systems, and other email providers.

-This information is especially helpful to the technical community and other email providers.
+Here you will find information regarding Email Routing, along with best practices, rules, guidelines, and troubleshooting tools.

 ## Limits